jun-xiao-mainlinestem/2026base/doc/test_auton_buttons.md

 ---

 ### 6. Abort auto driving
-- ✅ Move joystick anytime to abort the auto driving.
+- ✅ At any time, move joystick to abort the auto driving.

 ---